 - Turn on the disposal before shoving food debris into it, and run cold water down the drain for -10-15 seconds before and after using the garbage disposal.
 This will help to flush waste down the main line.

 - If you host, overnight guests understand that your water heater and water pressure may not be up to accommodating all of the extra demand.
 Try to spread out showers throughout the day rather than everyone taking theirs around the same time in the morning.
 Run your dishwasher and washing machine at night to maintain water pressure and give your water heater time to recover from all the daytime usage.

 - Don’t flush ANYTHING down your toilet except bodily waste and toilet paper.
 This includes so-called “flushable” wipes, which can get snagged in drain lines and trap other debris to cause clogs.

 One final tip is the most important one of all.
 That is, prepare for the holidays all year round.

-You see, when a plumbing emergency arises over the holidays it most likely represents a tipping point over problems that have built up throughout the year.
-Your kitchen drain or disposer is likely to withstand extra holiday pressure if it’s free of debris when the holiday season starts.
+You see, when a plumbing emergency arises over the holidays, it most likely represents a tipping point over problems that have built up throughout the year.
+Your kitchen drain or disposal is likely to withstand extra holiday pressure if it’s free of debris when the holiday season starts.
 But when little bits accumulate throughout the year the surge at holiday time can get too much to handle.
 Running out of hot water during the holidays probably means your present water heater operates perilously close to capacity even during normal usage.
 You may need to consider a larger unit or on-demand water heaters at strategic locations around your home.

-Holiday problems can be avoided with regular, simple plumbing maintenance like the kind of offered by our Family Service Plan, which features regular drain treatment with environmentally friendly biological agents and other annual checks and service.
+Holiday problems can be avoided with regular, simple plumbing maintenance like the service offered by our Family Service Plan, which features regular drain treatment with environmentally friendly biological agents and other annual checks and service.
 If you’re not already a member, check it out and avoid those panicky calls on the day of your big party.